JacobAWilkins/Movifier/README.md

 # Movifier
-Given a dataset of movie titles and descriptions, implements text search using BM25 to score, classifies movies by genre, and generates captions for movie scenes.

-The text search takes a description of a movie and outputs a list of similar movies using BM25.
+Given [this](https://www.kaggle.com/rounakbanik/the-movies-dataset) dataset of movie titles and descriptions from Kaggle, Movifier implements text search using Okapi BM25 to score, classifies movies by genre, and generates captions for movie scenes.
+The text search takes a description of a movie and outputs a list of similar movies with similar descriptions.
+Movifier is developed using [Flask](https://www.fullstackpython.com/flask.html), a lightweight WSGI web application framework.
+The project proposal can be found [here](https://docs.google.com/document/d/1uDnyLfvAJTHSIp2gLQYVDAONRQX91yI2uVtycHrf1pE/edit?usp=sharing).

 ### Deployment Instructions
 ##### Online
 http://jacobwilkins.pythonanywhere.com/home
 ##### Localhost
-1. Install Flash:
+1. Install Flask:
 ```pip install flask```
 2. Run Movifier:
 ```sudo python main.py```